hgraph-io/hedera-walletconnect-utils/README.md

 ### 4. Pairing with dApps

-Pairing establishes a connection between the wallet and a dapp.
+Pairing establishes a connection between the wallet and a dApp.
 Once paired, the dApp can send session requests to the wallet.

 #### a.
 Pairing via URI

-If a dapp shares a URI for pairing:
+If a dApp shares a URI for pairing:

 ```javascript
 await signClient.core.pairing.pair({ uri: 'RECEIVED_URI' });